Updated in 2022

 The next soft skill, time management, is crucial for helping your keep yourself organized.

 4. Time Management

 How can you be efficient with your time?
-Now that we’re all spending more time at home, it’s tempting to see what everyone else is up to by looking out your window at the neighbours or checking social media for the latest posts from friends and family.
+Now that we’ve spent more time at home, it’s tempting to see what everyone else has been up to by looking out your window at the neighbors or checking social media for the latest posts from friends and family.
 A half hour to several hours can easily pass you by.

 It’s time to take control with time management.
 One way to do this is to get a clock, a pen or pencil, and a piece of paper.
 Yes, there are a lot of planning apps out there.
 But there’s something more visceral and committing when you’re holding a pencil to paper.